cunctator/traceshark/README.md

 # 3. Obtaining a trace

 There are two ways to capture a trace: Ftrace and perf.
 Perf is the recommended method because it is able to generate backtraces that are understood by traceshark.
-However, Ftrace has the benefit that it often works right out of the box on many distros.
-The same cannot be said of perf, which often requires some fiddling, especially if you want backtraces.
+However, Ftrace has the benefit that it almost always works right out of the box on many distros.
+Nowadays, perf usually works right out of the box too but it was not always the case in the past.

 For both Ftrace and perf it is very desirable to avoid lost events because traceshark cannot visualize correctly with lost events, nor can it find a wakeup event that has been lost.